hendriknielaender/double-trouble/data/blog/product_engineers.md

 Seasoned engineers often not only give valuable feedback to the PM, but also come up with entire product ideas **and** implementation plan on their own.

-Some might argue that product management really is only the responsibility of product managers (PMs), but in reality, engineers often plan their own sprints and have a significant impact on the product roadmap.
+Some might argue that product management really is only the responsibility of product managers, but in reality, engineers often plan their own sprints and have a significant impact on the product roadmap.
 This highlights the importance of engineers becoming more involved in the product development process and taking on a more "product-focused" approach.

 It seems important for onboarded software engineers to turn into product engineers.
 This shift in mindset can lead to better results for the company and a more fulfilling career for the engineer.